 Late Work, Make-Up, and Completion

-No late work or make-up exams will be allowed without consent of the professor prior to the due/exam date, except in situations where University policy requires it, or in case of truly dire circumstances.
-All non-optional assignments must be completed in satisfactory manner in order to receive a passing grade in the course.
+No late work or make-up exams will be allowed without consent of the professor prior to the due/exam date, except in situations where University policy requires it, or in case of truly dire circumstances, where evidence can be provided.

 Cheating and Plagiarism

 Don’t do it!
 If you incorporate any work that is not your own into any project that you do, and you do not cite the source properly, this counts as plagiarism.
-This includes somewhat doing the work for you, taking work done by another student, verbatim copying of published sources, paraphrasing published work without citation, and paraphrasing in a inappropriate way even with citation.
+This includes someone doing the work for you, taking work done by another student, verbatim copying of published sources, paraphrasing published work without citation, and paraphrasing in a inappropriate way even with citation.
 Re-using work created for another course also counts as plagiarism in most contexts.
 Unless group work is explicitly permitted or required, it is expected that all of the work that you turn in is original and your own, and that any sources that you make use of are correctly cited.

 If you are caught cheating or plagiarizing, it is absolutely mandatory for me to turn you in to the Dean of Students Office of Community Standards and Conduct.

-We have a scant 5 weeks, 10 sessions together, and much of the learning will come through the class discussions.
-You have to attend every class.
-Missed classes will count heavily against your final grade, and egregious absenteeism will be grounds for an F in the course.
+Attending class is mandatory.
+Missed classes may count against your final grade, and egregious absenteeism will be grounds for an F in the course.
 Homework assignments due in class can only be turned in personally the day of that class.
 In-class assignments and activities likewise cannot be made up.
 Tardy arrival or early departure will also count against you.